 It looks like we need a new law right away to hurt the law-abiding and restrict their freedoms to justify what we did as elected officials and government agencies, right?
 Here it comes.

 The rate of pedestrian deaths due to motor vehicles in Los Angeles is 42%.
 It is 30% in Chicago and 51% in New York.
-According to a report by the U.S. Product Safety Commission, over 1,500 pedestrians were treated in emergency rooms during 2011.
+According to a U.S. Product Safety Commission report, over 1,500 pedestrians were treated in emergency rooms during 2011.
 All of these were injured while walking.
 Or perhaps they were walking and using electronic devices such as a cell phone.

 First Step More Enforcement and a Safety Campaign - Enter the Federal Grants.

 So rather than looking at the population increases, DOT wants to increase "enforcement" and so-called "education" ("Here is your ticket, now pay up and don't be distracted, sir again").
 The answer Foxx said is education and more enforcement, as there would be in a pedestrian safety campaign.

 There are as many as twenty-two cities that are battling the increase in pedestrian harm and fatalities.
 These cities have until August 30th to apply for federal grants that have 2 million dollars allocated to deal with distracted walking.

 Remember, grants can be like Hotel California.
 Pure and straightforward, this is a way for the feds to get control over your state.
 So follow the money, according to Foxx, who plans a pedestrian advocacy summit in the fall that will include the national nonprofit America Walks.
 This summit is a coalition of groups that advocate improving conditions for pedestrians.